AlexsanderHamir/locust_test/README.md

 ```
 export LOCUST_API_KEY=...
 export LOAD_TEST_BEARER_TOKEN=...
+export LOCUST_HOST=...                  # optional global host override
+# Or set per-test hosts when LOCUST_HOST is not provided:
+export LOCUST_CHAT_HOST=...
+export LOCUST_RESPONSES_HOST=...
+export LOCUST_EMBEDDINGS_HOST=...
 ```

+You can also override the host per request by including a `host` value inside the payload for `chat`, `responses`, or `embeddings`.
+Request-level overrides take precedence over `LOCUST_HOST` and the scenario-specific environment variables.

 Other parameters (test duration, spawn rate, host, etc.) are optional.
 Refer to `docs/CONFIG.md` for details.